HL7/smart-app-launch/fsh/ig-data/input/pages/index.md

 identity when it issues a call.
 (The end-to-end system can still be secure because the client comes from a known, https protected endpoint specified and enforced by the redirect uri.)
-For <span class="label label-primary">confidential apps</span>, authentication is required; clients SHOULD register for JWT assertion authentication and MAY instead register to for Client Password authentication.
+For <span class="label label-primary">confidential apps</span>, authentication is required.

+(*Note that conformance requirements determining support for these two methods of client authentication are still under consideration; tentative guidance is that clients SHOULD register for JWT assertion authentication and MAY instead register for Client Password authentication.)

 * If a client has registered for Client Password authentication (i.e., it possesses a `client_secret` that is also known to the EHR), the client